 Projection represents the throwing of a ferment or tincture onto a substance in order to effect a transformation of the substance.

 In practical terms, the sixth card represents the external manifestation of our emotions, the signals we transmit.

-The third level is the World of Creation, Beri’ah, assigned to the element Air and associated to our spirit (mind, intellect).
+The third level is the World of Creation, Beri’ah, assigned to the element Air and associated with our spirit (mind, intellect).
 The act of creation is a spiritual process, a manifestation of mind through energies.

 Citrinitas is a term given by alchemists to “yellowness”.
 It refers to the process of “transmutation of silver into gold”, respectively “yellowing of the lunar consciousness.”
-In the Jungian archetypal schema Citrinitas is the wise old man (or woman) archetype.
+In the Jungian archetypal schema, Citrinitas is the wise old man (or woman) archetype.

 7 – Our thoughts.